Mahratta, Wahroonga

-Mahratta is a heritage-listed former residence and bank executive training facility and now childcare centre, primary school and community group headquarters at 1526 Pacific Highway, Wahroonga, Ku-ring-gai Council, New South Wales, Australia.
+Mahratta is a heritage-listed former residence and bank executive training facility and now is the community group headquarters for the School of Practical Philosophy.
+It is located at 1526 Pacific Highway, Wahroonga, Ku-ring-gai Council, New South Wales, Australia.
 It was designed by Douglas S. Agnew, Arthur Palin (original Federation House) and Paul Sorensen (garden) and built in 1941.
 It is also known as Mahratta and Site and Heatherlee.
 The property is owned by The School of Philosophy.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1838 Governor Darling made a 640 acre land grant to emancipated convict, Thomas Hyndes.
 Hyndes had been in possession of the land since 1830, working it with convict labour and supplying timber to the colony.
 In 1840 he sold the land and in 1854 it was again sold, to John Brown, timber merchant.
 Brown bought it to cut as much timber off the land as possible.

 An 8.5 acre property of the Bank of NSW.
 It was part of John Brown's 640 acre which he purchased from the first pioneer of the district, Thomas Hyndes.
 This land extended from Pearce's Corner, Wahroonga, fronting Lane Cove Road to a short distance beyond its junction with Fox Valley Road and extending to the boundary of the Lane Cove River.
 Brown aspired to own a square mile of land.
 This was a magnificent forest area then.
 Brown cleared land for an orchard and felling forest trees for timber.
 His expanding interests led to the name "The Squire".
 The names of Brown's sons and daughters have been perpetuated in the names of Lucinda, Ada and Roland Avenues, Wahroonga, in the vicinity.